pglejzer/timepicker-ui/README.md

 - max/min time options
 - 24h time mode clock face

 If you have more good ideas please let me know in [issue](https://github.com/q448x/timepicker-ui/issues).
 I will try to add more useful features.
+This project is still develop, if you find some bugs please report on the [issue](https://github.com/q448x/timepicker-ui/issues) page.

 ---